 \section{Further results in the tame case}

-In order to understand the structure of twisted Jacquet modules of Speh representations for arbitrary division algebra, we restrict ourselves from now on to tamely ramified (depth-$0$) representations.
+To understand the structure of twisted Jacquet modules of generalized Speh representations for arbitrary division algebra, we restrict ourselves from now on to tamely ramified (depth $0$) representations.
 A generalization of Theorem \ref{dpthm} is obtained for an arbitrary division algebra in the tame case.